LF4768/Project_linkedLists/README.md

 # Linked List
-Creating a linked list and and adding the following functions to it: append(value) adds a new node containing value to the end of the list prepend(value) adds a new node containing value to the start of the list size() returns the total number of nodes in the list head() returns the first node in the list
+Creating a linked list and and adding the following functions to it:

+append(value) adds a new node containing value to the end of the list.

+prepend(value) adds a new node containing value to the start of the list size() returns the total number of nodes in the list head() returns the first node in the list